SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

     ## 5         CB  Campylorhynchus brunneicapillus                Bird
     ## 6         CM      Calamospiza     melanocorys                Bird

-The `convert = TRUE` argument lets R convert the new columns to their 'natural' type.
+The `convert = TRUE` argument lets R convert the new columns to their "natural" type.
 As an example, if we were splitting a date into year, month and day, R would automatically recognize the pieces as numeric rather than character data.

 ### Exercise